You probably don't need private PKI for internal infrastructure

 A new ACME validation standard coming in 2026 lets you authorize a CA once and never touch DNS again for renewals.
 The security model is defensible, but even its supporters admit the optics are questionable.

 HTTPS went from 40% to over 90% of web traffic in a decade and the ACME protocol made that possible.
-But ACME solved certificate issuance, not certificate operations.
-Getting a cert is easy now.
-Getting it onto all your servers is still your job.
+Here’s how the ACME order flow works, how HTTP-01 and DNS-01 challenges differ, and what ACME still doesn’t handle.

 It started as 47 beautiful lines of bash.
 Now it’s a distributed certificate system built on thousands of command line incantations nobody understands, running on every server and some of the printers.
 If someone looks at it the wrong way, a certificate expires.